Ash Ra Tempel – Friendship

 CD, Manikin Records, 2000

 In the year 2000, Manikin label-owner Mario Schönwälder released this fine, fully instrumental album.
-Klaus Schulze and his Ashra Tempel band mate Manuel Göttsching go back a long way, belonging to the league that started the so-called Kosmische, Kraut and Prog-Rock wave in Germany.
+Klaus Schulze and his Ashra Tempel bandmate Manuel Göttsching go back a long way, belonging to the league that started the so-called Kosmische, Kraut, and Prog-Rock wave in Germany.

 All in all, “Friendship” makes almost 70 minutes of worthy listening.

-Sonic Immersion © 2024
+Sonic Immersion © 2026

 Sonic Immersion